Bribie Island erosion and breakthrough review

 Community consultation is integral to this project.

-Feedback is now open on the long-term recommendations provided in Part 3 of the report, including recommendations to:
+Feedback has now closed on the long-term recommendations provided in Part 3 of the report, including recommendations to:

 Consultation process so far